FloWuenne/fusion-benchmarking-scripts/02_setup_compute/README.md

 - `aws_fusion_nvme.yml`: This compute environment is designed to run on Amazon Web Services (AWS) Batch and uses Fusion V2 with the 6th generation intel instance type with NVMe storage.
 - `aws_plain_s3.yml`: This compute environment is designed to run on Amazon Web Services (AWS) Batch and uses the plain AWS Batch with S3 storage.

+These YAML files provide best practice configurations for utilizing these two storage types in AWS Batch compute environments.
+The Fusion V2 configuration is tailored for high-performance workloads leveraging NVMe storage, while the plain S3 configuration offers a standard setup for comparison and workflows that don't require the advanced features of Fusion V2.

 ## Table of contents
 1. [Compute environments](#compute-environments)
 2. [Prerequisites](#prerequisites)